The heart of the present day collection was formed by Sir Thomas William Holburne (1793-1874).

 From 1830, Sir William lived at 10 Cavendish Crescent in Bath with his three unmarried sisters.
 We don’t know much detail of the circumstances and pattern of Sir William’s collecting, but to some inherited family treasures (Chinese armorial porcelain, silver and portraits) he added seventeenth- and eighteenth-century silver and porcelain, Italian maiolica and bronzes, old master paintings, portrait miniatures, books and furniture and a variety of other smaller items including Roman glass, coins, enamels, seals, gems and snuff boxes.
 All of these give the Collection its unique character.

 In 1882 this collection of over 4,000 objects, pictures and books was bequeathed to the people of Bath by Holburne’s sister, Mary Anne Barbara Holburne (1802-1882).
 From the start, it was intended to form “the nucleus of a Museum of Art for the city of Bath”.
-Since the Museum opened to the public in 1893, a further 2,500 objects have been acquired.
+Since the Museum was established in 1892, and opened to the public a year later, a further 2,500 objects have been acquired.
 Some of the growth has consisted in filling gaps in the collection: the furniture, for instance, is almost entirely a post-Holburne addition.

 In some sections of the collection, however, where the original holdings were comprehensive, not much has been added since Holburne’s day; this is true of the maiolica, silver and gems.
 In other sections, growth has taken place by building on what Sir William himself laid as sound if modest foundations.
 It might involve supplementing what appeared to be under-represented, such as the original tiny group of glass which was greatly enlarged in the 1920s and 1930s by generous gifts from the Blathwayt family and the Holburne Society; similarly, the scope of the oriental ceramics collection has been widened, with earlier pieces bequeathed by the collectors J. Murray Elgar in 1955 and George Warre in 1938.